CyndaZ42/CyndaZ42/capstone-proposal.md

 ## Project's Purpose or Goal: (What will it do for users?)
 Make me look cool I guess
 ## List the absolute minimum features the project requires to meet this purpose or goal:
-An iteractive webpage hosted using a hosting service
+An fun, iteractive webpage hosted using a hosting service generated using data from a Json database.
 ## What tools, frameworks, libraries, APIs, modules and/or other resources (whatever is specific to your track, and your language) will you use to create this MVP?
 List them all here.
 Be specific.
-I plan to use JavaScript and HTML, and I may convert it into react later.
+I plan to use JavaScript, Json, and HTML, and I may convert it into react later.
 There is also whoever I choose to host it. there will also be a simpler version incorporated into the readme, so it will be displayed on my Github profile.
 ## If you finish developing the minimum viable product (MVP) with time to spare, what will you work on next?
 Describe these features here: Be specific.
 I plan to add in extra fun to my website by adding in tools games brought over from older projects to showcase my work in action.
 This could include: the currency exchanger, Pig Dice Game, Mr Robogers